The Process of Olive Oil Production

 shipping notes

-Please be aware that we DO NOT ship to the following Provinces: N.W.T., Nunavut, Quebec, and Yukon.
+Please be aware that WE DO NOT SHIP TO THE U.S.A. or to the following Provinces: N.W.T., Nunavut, Quebec, and Yukon.
 If you would like help finding a store local to you, please e-mail us at info@theoliveoilcompany.ca and we will try to help the best we can.

 As well, we are not responsible for damaged product that is shipped, especially during the winter months.